kmehltretter82/frama-c-linux/ivette/INSTALL.md

-  -R|--reload re-run the last command from history (other options are discarded) -C|--working <dir> change the working directory used by ivette & frama-c -B|--command <bin> set the frama-c server to be launched --socket <socket> set the Linux socket name to be used for the frama-c server
+  -R|--reload re-run the last command from history (other options are discarded) -C|--working <dir> change the working directory used by ivette & frama-c -B|--command <bin> set the frama-c server to be launched -U|--socket <socket> set the Linux socket name to be used for the frama-c server --settings <file|DEFAULT> use the specified user settings
 ```

 See also the [CONTRIBUTING] guide for editor configuration if you want to hack in Ivette